Derwent London (LON:DLN) Earns Hold Rating from Peel Hunt

-Peel Hunt reissued their hold rating on shares of Derwent London (LON:DLN) in a report released on Friday, Price Targets.com reports.
-The brokerage currently has a GBX 3,100 ($40.50) price target on the real estate investment trust’s stock.
+Derwent London (LON:DLN)‘s stock had its “hold” rating reiterated by stock analysts at Peel Hunt in a research report issued to clients and investors on Friday, LSE.Co.UK reports.
+They presently have a GBX 3,100 ($40.50) price target on the real estate investment trust’s stock.
+Peel Hunt’s target price points to a potential downside of 11.89% from the company’s previous close.

-Several other research firms have also recently commented on DLN.
-Jefferies Financial Group restated a buy rating and issued a GBX 4,108 ($53.67) target price on shares of Derwent London in a research report on Friday, May 21st. reissued a sell rating on shares of Derwent London in a report on Friday, June 25th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price target on shares of Derwent London from GBX 3,280 ($42.85) to GBX 3,400 ($44.42) and gave the company a hold rating in a report on Thursday, March 11th.
-Three investment analysts have rated the stock with a sell rating, four have issued a hold rating and one has issued a buy rating to the company.
-The stock has an average rating of Hold and an average target price of GBX 3,401.60 ($44.44).
+DLN has been the subject of several other reports.
+Peel Hunt reissued a “hold” rating and issued a GBX 3,100 ($40.50) price objective on shares of Derwent London in a research report on Friday. reissued a “sell” rating on shares of Derwent London in a research report on Friday, June 25th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Derwent London from GBX 3,280 ($42.85) to GBX 3,400 ($44.42) and gave the stock a “hold” rating in a research report on Thursday, March 11th.
+Finally, Jefferies Financial Group reissued a “buy” rating and issued a GBX 4,108 ($53.67) price objective on shares of Derwent London in a research report on Friday, May 21st.
+Three equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and one has given a buy rating to the company’s stock.
+The company has an average rating of “Hold” and an average target price of GBX 3,401.60 ($44.44).

 Derwent London plc owns 83 buildings in a commercial real estate portfolio predominantly in central London valued at Â£5.4 billion (including joint ventures) as at 30 June 2020, making it the largest London-focused real estate investment trust (REIT).
 Our experienced team has a long track record of creating value throughout the property cycle by regenerating our buildings via development or refurbishment, effective asset management and capital recycling.